Volunteers must live or work in Hillsborough, Pinellas, Polk, Pasco, Citrus, Hernando, or Sumter counties.

-Please consider joining the oldest and largest youth mentoring organization in the county by becoming a volunteer for Big Brothers Big Sisters of Tampa Bay, and help change the life of a child for the better, forever.
-Most of our Bigs are just like you: they work, go to school, and have families.
-But changing the life of an at-risk child doesn’t take a lot of time (between 4-8 hours a month, depending on the program).
+Please consider becoming a Big Brother or Big Sister and help change the life of a child facing adversity for the better, forever.
+It doesn’t take a lot of time (between 4-8 hours a month, depending on the program).
 The real focus is on being consistent, and spending one-to-one quality time with your Little.
 Being a Big often means just including your Little in things you already like to do — going to a ball game, or a museum, or the beach, or a bike ride.
-Read below for more information about the expectations, commitment, impact and process of becoming a Big.Get started by attending one of our Big Orientation/Training sessions.

-You can also fill out an on-line application.
-Or click on this link for an adult application you can print.
+If you live in Citrus, Hernanado, or Sumter counties, you can get started by filling out this on-line application.
+Or click on this link for a printable application.
 If you are a high school student email NancyF@bbbstampabay.org for more information.

 Q: How much time does it take to be a Big?